-As a member of the British Judo Association, Abingdon Judo Club upholds the principle that all children whatever their age, nationality, disability, gender, race, religion and/or sexual identity have the right to protection from abuse.
+As a member of the British Judo Association, Abingdon Judo Club upholds the principle that all children whatever their age, nationality, disability, gender, race, religion, gender identity and/or sexual identity have the right to protection from abuse.

 The coaches and volunteers of the club are committed to the welfare and protection of children and young people so that they can enjoy judo in a safe, friendly environment without fear, threat or abuse.